CEA-LIST/RPCDataloader/README.rst

     python -m rpcdataloader.launch --host=0.0.0.0 --port=6543

-or by calling :code:`rpcdataloader.run_worker`.
+or by calling :code:`rpcdataloader.run_worker` directly from a python script.

-Then in your script, instantiate the dataloader:
+Then instantiate the dataloader:

 .. code:: python